netmute/meteor.sh/README.md

 ### Before we start:

+#### Please note: as of October 2013, meteor.sh is NOT compatible with Meteor versions < 6.5 anymore.

 Meteor.sh assumes that you have some kind of Ubuntu-Server and root access to it.

 Move the `meteor.sh` file into your project dir and change the `APP_HOST` variable.